 - When removing support material be sure to keep cleaning time to a minimum as too much exposure to water or caustic soda (sodium hydroxide) can cause deformations or damage the printed parts.

-- You will need to dry Rigur RGD450 parts thoroughly for the best results.
+- You will need to dry the material RGD450 parts thoroughly for the best results.
 You can use the following methods, as needed:

 - Use an air blower to remove excess water from parts.